-There are no inappropriate public displays of affection between boys and girls.
+There are no inappropriate public displays of affection between co-op participants.

 Students (and parents) dress appropriately and modestly on class days.

 We need to be excellent guests of the church.
-When students are in the building, they must walk (not run or engage in horse play) and use quiet voices.
-We leave every room the way we found it, if not better.
+When students are in the building, they must walk (not run or engage in horseplay) and use quiet voices

-Once students arrive at co-op, they must stay under the supervision of adults at all times.
-No student is at co-op without a parent or a previously-arranged parent substitute.
+Once students arrive at co-op, they must always stay under the supervision of adults.
+No student is at co-op without a parent or a previously arranged parent substitute.

-All parents have the freedom and responsibility during co-op classes to address discipline issues.
+All parents have the freedom and responsibility during co-op classes to address behavior issues.
 If bad behavior is chronic, please talk to the parents and let the director know.
-If the child’s behavior does not change, please bring it to the attention of the director.

 Disruptive behavior is not tolerated.
 If a child cannot behave properly at co-op, the entire family will be asked to delay their involvement in co-op for one full semester.
 After that time, the family may be reconsidered for co-op participation.